thecodingmonkey/HawaiiBudgetExpenditures/README.md

   CSV for Excel".
 * Budget has Service while Expenditures has Department.
 * Budget dept names don't match the names in Expenditures.
-* CSV files exported from Socrata don't quote the fields so some rows have more than the expected number of columns (commas in the field data).
 * Department data of one of the datasets include white spaces (both beginning and ending)
 * Department names are slightly different.
 One includes "Department of" or "Dept of" and the other dataset does not at all
 * Some $$ amount values have negative numbers .
 For prototype purposes, we can ignore, however, the data need cleaning